mthirani/QueryServingProgram/README.md

 N
 ```

-#### The input file to load in elastic search is being taken as JSON file with a list of name, score pairs.
+##### Important Note: The input file to load in elastic search is being taken as JSON file with a list of name, score pairs.
 Sample file which is being loaded:
 ```
 [
    {